Sci-Net: Scale Invariant Model for Buildings Segmentation from Aerial Imagery: Conclusion

 \section{Conclusion}

 This paper proposes Sci-Net, a new model capable of accurately segmenting buildings' footprint at multi-scale spatial resolutions.
-We compare the performance of Sci-Net with other well-known SoA models.
-We show that the proposed Sci-Net architecture does not suffer from fragmentation, over-segmentation, and under-segmentation problems.
+We compare the performance of Sci-Net with other well-known SoA models using both OCAIC and MSB datasets.
+We show that the proposed Sci-Net architecture is useful to mitigate fragmentation, over-segmentation, and under-segmentation problems that SoA models suffer from.